ppy/osu-web/resources/views/docs/_using_chat.md

   It is up to the client to handle this.
 </aside>

+To begin receiving chat messages, clients should send the [chat.start](#chatstart) event across the socket connection.
+To stop receiving chat messages, send [chat.end](#chatend).

+## Public channels and activity timeout

+To continue receiving chat messages in [PUBLIC](#channeltype) channels, clients must peridiocally request the [Chat Keepalive](#chat-keepalive) endpoint to remain active;
+30 seconds is a reasonable interval.
+When a client is no longer considered active, the server will stop sending messages in public channels to the client.

+Private messages are not affected by this activity timeout.

 ## Getting the user's channel list

 TODO: update default parameter